 You can use the play button to playback the sample.

 The Matrix Sampler responds to messages on all MIDI channels, so the Channel value typically doesn't matter.
-It does matter if you're recording using the Keyboard Splitter or using multiple keyboards: in these situations you'll want only messages received on this channel to be recognized.
+It does matter if you're recording using the Keyboard Mapper's split option or multiple keyboards: in these situations you'll want only messages received on this channel to be recognized.

 The Matrix Sampler supports the following MIDI messages: